-Stranger Things star joins new Marvel series
+Stranger Things Star Joins New Marvel Series

 The cast of Stranger Things is on the rise, the actors of the popular Netflix series are engaged in numerous projects in Hollywood.
 Now the actress Maya Hawke has been confirmed in the animated production of Marvel.

-Moon Girl and Devil Dinosaur, literally translated Luna Girl and Diabolic Dinosaur, is the newest Marvel animation by Disney Branded Television, the series is not part of the studio’s cinematic universe, and will be for children.
+Moon Girl and Devil Dinosaur, in the literal translation Luna Girl and Devil Dinosaur, the newest Marvel animation by Disney Branded Television, the series is not part of the cinematographic universe of the studio, and will be for children.

-The popular Stranger Things actress will be cast in the series, the production depicts the adventures of a teenage genius, Lunella Lafayette and her best friends, one of whom is the T-Rex.
+The popular actress of Stranger Things is in the cast of the series, the production depicts the adventures of a teenage genius, Lunella Lafayette and her best friends, one of whom is the T-Rex.

-The animation cast also includes great stars such as Snowpiercer’s Daveed Diggs, MCU’s Laurence Fishburne and Cobie Smulders, GLOW’s Alison Brie, among others (via Digital Spy).
+The cast of the animation still counts great stars like Daveed Diggs of Snowpiercer, Laurence Fishburne and Cobie Smulders of the MCU, Alison Brie of GLOW among others (via Digital Spy).

-Moon Girl and Devil Dinosaur will be broadcast on Disney Channel in the US and are expected to be broadcast via Disney+ worldwide, after controversies with Maya Hawke this is positive on the horizon.
+Moon Girl and Devil Dinosaursero broadcast on Disney Channel in the US and are expected to be broadcast via Disney+ worldwide, after polemics with Maya Hawke this is positive on the horizon.

 Check out the animation trailer: